Undergraduate Information and Degree Requirements

 Suspension from the Teacher Education Program

-Any student who has one or more unresolved Notifications of Concern indicating significant deficiencies in meeting the standards for the UNI Teacher Education Program may be considered for suspension from the Program.
+Any student who has one or more unresolved Teacher Education Referrals indicating significant deficiencies in meeting the standards for the UNI Teacher Education Program may be considered for suspension from the Program.
 Suspension from the Program is determined by the Teacher Candidate Professional Review Committee and is for a minimum of one calendar year.
 Only the most extreme circumstances would warrant consideration for re-admission before one calendar year has elapsed.
 At the time of suspension, students are informed of the conditions and procedures for re-admission to the Program.
 Students may appeal their suspension from the Teacher Education Program to the appropriate Teacher Education Senate.
 Should a student believe the Senate made a procedural error during the appeal process, the student may appeal to the Teacher Education Executive Council.
 Contact the CATS Office, 319-273-2265 for more information.

 Re-admission to the Teacher Education Program